bratislava/nest-prisma-template/README.md

 ```
 This prisma migrate dev command generates SQL files and directly runs them against the database.
 In this case, the following migration files was created in the existing prisma directory:

+For deployment we are using prisma schema with name `schema.deployment.prisma`which has specified build target to our kubernetes server.

 ## Test

 To run tests in the repo plese use these commands: